sabueso/ticketator/README.md

 * HTML responsible design
 * Only a few AJAX calls, not a Javascript/Jquery monster

-Start to use Ticketator is as simple as installit, load initial data, create a superuser, a queue, and you're ready to create tickets.
+Start to use Ticketator is as simple as install it, load initial data, create a superuser, a queue, and you're ready to create tickets!

 Give a try to Ticketator, and give us your feedback!